YannickJadoul/Parselmouth/README.md

 If you now want to build Praat’s ARM64 edition, start the shell `clangarm64` and type

     cd ~/praats-arm64
-    cp makefiles/makefile.defs.msys-arm64 ./makefile.defs
+    cp makefiles/makefile.defs.msys-clang ./makefile.defs
     make -j12

-If you want to build Praat’s Intel64 edition, start the shell `mingw64` and type
+If you want to build Praat’s Intel64/AMD64 edition, start the shell `clang64` and type

     cd ~/praats-intel64
+    cp makefiles/makefile.defs.msys-clang ./makefile.defs
+    make -j12

+or start the shell `mingw64` and type

+    cd ~/praats-intel64
     cp makefiles/makefile.defs.msys-mingw64 ./makefile.defs
     make -j12

-If you want to build Praat’s Intel32 edition, start the shell `mingw32` and type
+If you want to build Praat’s Intel32 edition, start the shell `clang32` and type

     cd ~/praats-intel32
+    cp makefiles/makefile.defs.msys-clang ./makefile.defs
+    make -j12

+or start the shell `mingw32` and type

+    cd ~/praats-intel32
     cp makefiles/makefile.defs.msys-mingw32 ./makefile.defs
     make -j12

-(With Cygwin, you would install the Devel package mingw64-x86_64-gcc-g++ for Praat’s Intel64 edition and mingw64-i686-gcc-g++ for Praat’s Intel32 edition.)
+(With Cygwin, you would install the Devel package `mingw64-x86_64-gcc-g++` for Praat’s Intel64/AMD64 edition and `mingw64-i686-gcc-g++` for Praat’s Intel32 edition, plus perhaps `make` and `pkg-config` if you dont’t have those yet.)

+**Code-signing.** From version 6.4.25 on, we have signed the three Praat executables with an “open-source code-signing certificate” (by Certum) under the name “Paulus Boersma” (the Dutch-legal name of one of the authors).
+This is designed to make it easier for Praat to pass the SmartScreen checks on Windows 11.
+Early testing shows that the signature is seen by SmartScreen, but that SmartScreen can still block Praat, so that users still have to click “Run Anyway” (or “Unblock” under Properties).
+It seems that the card reader for this certificate cannot be used yet for code-signing on ARM64 Windows or on MacOS Sonoma/Sequoia, so for the moment we have to fall back on an obsolete Intel64/AMD64 Windows 10 machine and are looking for a more robust solution.

 **Testing** on multiple platform versions can be done with virtual machines for Windows 7 (64-bit), Windows 8.1 (64-bit), 64-bit Windows 10 (1507, 1803, 22H2) and Windows 11,